K40Nano/K40Nano/README.md

 MockUsb
 ---
 Fake USB class for testing purposes.
 If `pyusb` is not properly setup the NanoUsb should fail and replace with the MockUsb largely for testing purposes.
+It can also be specified in the the open of NanoConnection to use the MockUsb instead.

 Units